 This growth is attributed to the increasing popularity of short video formats on platforms like TikTok, Facebook, and YouTube, the effect of the global pandemic on consumers, which catalyzed social media consumption, and the optimization of data collection, which marketers used for social media ads.

-3. Video ads are one of the top performing ad formats on Facebook.
+4. Video Ads are One of the Top performing Ad Formats on Facebook.

 Compared to images, video ads drive more engagement on Facebook.
 They trigger more ad clicks and conversions because they encourage users to stop and pay attention to the content, compared to images, which can be passively viewed or quickly digested.
 Click-through rates are higher for video ads, particularly vertical video and mobile video formats.

 5. Instagram is Still a Viable Avenue for Users to Find New Products and Services.

 With 79% of marketers considering Instagram as an integral part of their campaigns, it’s no wonder that even in 2022, it’s still a worthwhile source of leads.
 This versatile platform already has a wide global reach, and 83% of its users turn to it to find something new.
 After seeing posts with product information on the platform, 87% took a specific action, like following a brand, visiting its retail store, or making a purchase.

 6. Zara was the Most Mentioned Brand on Instagram in 2021.